-Not surprisingly, around three quarters of prescription stimulant-abusers use the drug for academic purposes—to help them stay awake, focus, and study before a big exam.
-However, ADHD medications do not make students ‘smarter.’
-It may help them focus and stay awake, but abusers should not expect the drugs to help with more complex learning such as writing better papers or studying for college-level exams.
+Those who misuse prescription stimulants for academic purposes usually do so to help them stay awake, focused, and study before a big exam.
+Unfortunately, stimulants do not make students “smarter.”
+They may help students focus and stay awake, but people should not expect the drugs to help with more complex learning such as writing better papers or studying for college-level exams.

 Why “Study Drug” Abuse Is a Problem

-The attitudes of parents, students, college administrators, and law enforcement towards Adderall and Ritalin abuse have been ambivalent; since they are used for studying, they are often assumed to be just a little different than caffeine.
-However, if students have serious attention issues, they should see a doctor for a medical diagnosis instead of asking a friend to illegally use Adderall or other prescription stimulants.
-At the very least, students need to be aware of the serious risks that can occur; although the most serious are rare, that doesn’t matter if it happens to you or someone you care about.
+Since Adderall, Ritalin, or other stimulants are prescribed by doctors, people believe that they are safer than illegal drugs and may take these types of medications without a prescription.
+However, they can have negative side effects for those misusing them.
+Adderall and similar medications are important for people who need them for ADHD, but should be taken by prescription only, and only when monitored carefully by an appropriate healthcare professional.
+If students have serious attention issues, they should see a doctor for a medical diagnosis instead of asking a friend to illegally use Adderall or other prescription stimulants.
+At the very least, students need to be aware of the serious risks that can occur whether they are taking medication that does not belong to them or selling prescription stimulants illegally.
 Parents, health care professionals, counselors, and college administrators should be sure to include Adderall and other “study drugs” in any conversation about the dangers of substance abuse.

 All articles on our website have been approved by Dr. Diana Zuckerman and other senior staff.